bakkenbaeck/iOS-handbook/BEST_PRACTICES.md

 }
 ```

-If you are using something else than UITableViewController and UICollectionViewController, first consider making a simple wrapper and submitting a PR to the [SweetUIKit](https://github.com/UseSweet/SweetUIKit) library.
-If this is not possible, use a meaningful name, such as the name of the protocol or the class.
+If you are using something else than UITableViewController and UICollectionViewController, use a meaningful name for your delegate, such as the name of the protocol or the class.

 ```swift
 protocol NewRecipesControllerDelegate: class {